Applications8 min read

 • Making other amendments.
 Depending on the nature of the objection, other amendments to the application may be possible, such as correcting owner details or clarifying the representation of the mark.

 The key is to make sure any amendment resolves the objection without significantly weakening the protection your registration will provide.
-Getting the goods and services right from the outset can help avoid this situation, so if you're still in the planning stages, check out our guide on how to choose the right goods and services for your trademark application.
+Getting the goods and services right from the outset can help avoid this situation, so if you are still in the planning stages, check out our guide on how to choose the right goods and services for your trademark application.

 Combining approaches